farmOS/farmOS/docs/guide/location.md

    This allows you to move multiple assets at once.
 Similarly, this will present you with a new movement log form, and automatically fill in the "Assets" field with the assets you selected in the list.
-3. Click "Add a Movement" from the farmOS dashboard.
+3. Click "Add a log" from the farmOS dashboard, and then select "Movement".
 This presents you with a blank movement log form, which you can fill in however you'd like.

 There is also a shortcut: when you are editing an asset, you will see a field labeled "Location".
 This field will show the asset's current location, and if